 Can you be still be evicted?

-From March 29 to September 26, the normal eviction processes will not apply.
-Your landlord can only evict you from the property if they apply to VCAT for a Termination Order, and satisfy the Tribunal that eviction is ‘fair and reasonable’ in the circumstances.
+From March 29 to September 26, the normal eviction processes will not apply, and you can’t be evicted for rent arrears if the arrears happened because you lost income due to Covid-19.
+However, depending on the circumstances your landlord may still be able to evict you by applying to the Victorian Civil and Administrative Tribunal (VCAT).
 If your landlord applies for a termination order, please contact us urgently for advice.
 For more information, see advice from Tenants Victoria.

 What if you get a notice to vacate?

-If you get a Notice to Vacate on or after 29 March 2020, and before 26 September 2020, the notice is not legal.
-This means you do not have to leave.
-Call HAAG or your local Tenancy Assistance and Advocacy Program agency for advice as soon as possible.
+If you get a Notice to Vacate on or after 29 March 2020, and before 26 September 2020, the notice is not valid – but your landlord may still be able to apply to VCAT for a termination order.
+If you receive a notice to vacate, you should call HAAG or your local Tenancy Assistance and Advocacy Program agency for advice as soon as possible.